Senate Republicans could try to strike down Gov. Tony Evers' state mask order

 “The Republicans could have come into session at any time," Evers said.
 "This has been a long pandemic, folks."

-The assistance of the National Guard was crucial to keeping polling sites operating during the statewide April presidential primary and Supreme Court election.
-More than 2,400 Wisconsin National Guard members served on active duty as poll workers in 71 of Wisconsin's 72 counties.
-Under a public health emergency, the governor can call the National Guard into state active duty.
+The assistance of the National Guard was crucial to keeping polling sites operating during the statewide presidential primary and Supreme Court election in April.
+More than 2,400 Wisconsin National Guard members served as poll workers in 71 of Wisconsin's 72 counties under the public health emergency Evers declared this spring.
+The governor's office said nearly 1,000 National Guard members may be needed to assist in the statewide August 11 election.

-If Republicans rescind Evers' new public health emergency, there may no longer be an authorization for the National Guard to assist at the polls.
-If President Donald Trump doesn't renew the National Guard's federal mission in Wisconsin, the state could lose federal funding for its testing efforts, which could close down entirely if the state public health emergency is revoked.
+Likely the only other way the National Guard to assist at the polls under Wisconsin law is for the thousands of municipalities across the state to request assistance from the National Guard themselves.

-According to the nonpartisan Wisconsin Legislative Reference Bureau, the only times a governor may call the National Guard into active duty are:
+If President Donald Trump doesn't renew the National Guard's federal mission in Wisconsin, which ends August 7, the governor's office said the state could lose federal funding for its testing efforts, which could close down entirely if the state public health emergency is revoked.
+Still, if federal assistance expires and the state needs to foot the bill for testing, it could cost the state $3 to $4 million per month, which could be partially reimbursed later on by the federal government.

-- In case of war, insurrection, rebellion, riot, invasion, terrorism or resistance to the execution of the laws of the state of Wisconsin or of the U.S.
+Governors can usually only call the National Guard into active duty to respond to war, civil unrest, natural disaster or public health emergency.

 Order details